TitansBane/Elysium-Remastered/README.md

 [Beyond Skyrim - Bruma SE](https://www.nexusmods.com/skyrimspecialedition/mods/10917) is a DLC sized new lands mod that allows you to travel beyond the borders of Skyrim and explore Bruma, the northernmost county in Cyrodiil.
 Delve into Ayleid ruins, meddle in local affairs or explore the wilds - the journey begins now.

 [Vigilant](https://www.nexusmods.com/skyrimspecialedition/mods/11849) adds a whole new set of quests, enemies, equipment to the game revolving around the Vigilants of Stendarr and Daedra.
-Vigilant has been tweaked to start at level 40 to prevent easy access to high-level gear and fighting bosses that are almost impossible to beat at lower levels.
+Vigilant has been tweaked to start at level 25 and requires you to finish the House of Horrors quest to prevent easy access to high-level gear and fighting bosses that are almost impossible to beat at lower levels.

 [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565) adds a new quest that takes the Dragonborn to the island of Wyrmstooth situated north of Solitude across the Sea of Ghosts.
 Battle across new landscapes and through new dungeons in this expansion-sized mod.
 Wyrmstooth has been tweaked to start at level 30, and all dungeons now scale around level 30ish.